MSanKeys963/gramex-workshop/README.md

 A visual analytics platform to build data-based web apps with less code.
 More info [here](https://learn.gramener.com/guide/).

+# How to use Gramex?

+You can install Gramex on your machine using [this](https://gramener.com/gramex/guide/install/) or you can use online IDE [here](https://gramex.gramener.com/).

 # About the files

 1. `admissions.csv` is the dataset file used throughout the workshop.